-My principal areas of interest are computer vision, machine learning and computational intelligence (also called soft computing) methods mainly, but not exclusively, applied to the resolution of biomedical image analysis problems.
-Typical tools I use in my research are stochastic optimization methods, deep and shallow neural networks, and ensemble classifiers.
+My principal areas of interest are computer vision, machine/deep learning and computational intelligence methods mainly, but not exclusively, applied to the resolution of biomedical image analysis problems.
+In recent years, and as a result of my teaching duties at the University of Granada, I have begun to delve into automated planning and the hybridization of symbolic and subsymbolic methods for sequential decision-making.

 Computer Vision is the scientific field which studies the computational interpretation of images.